 Abdul directed, co-wrote & edited the Platinum-selling, music video-mini-movie starring Jay-Z entitled "Streets is Watching".
 It earned a #1 slot in Billboard.
 Abdul also directed the hip-hop infused gangster drama entitled "State Property" (Lionsgate), starring Beanie Sigel & Jay-Z. Soon after a brief theatrical release, the modestly budgeted movie was released on home video and DVD and rose to be the 10th top selling video in the U.S. on Videoscan & Billboard and has grossed over 10 million to date.

 Abdul has recently completed a slate of music videos as well as directing; "Artist Found in Port Washington Flat", a multimedia production for Oscar Nominated actor/writer Burt Young.
 Abdul directed the first four episodes for a web series entitled "Who da Man?", and co-wrote & produced an independent feature film in entitled "My Normal", (Wolfe Releasing) .
 Abdul also writes & produces songs for his music group B.O.S.S.
-Abdul is currently a member Co-chair of the DGA's African American Steering committee as well as a member of SESAC and the WGA(w).
+Abdul is currently a member of the DGA, WGA (w), SESAC and a voting member of The Nation Academy of Recording Arts and Sciences.

 Abdul recently completed the short dramatic film project "Curse of War", a short dramatic film project about a Marine that is dealing with PTSD.